dev-protocol/dev-airdrop/README.md

 - **Note:** If you don't find your GitHub username, it means you are not qualified to receive the reward.
 - **Note:** We do not accept inquiries related to Reward

-Check out this guide on how to receive your rewards! [https://dev-protocol.github.io/dev-airdrop/guide](https://dev-protocol.github.io/dev-airdrop/guide)
+Check out the guide on how to receive your rewards! [https://dev-protocol.github.io/dev-airdrop/guide](https://dev-protocol.github.io/dev-airdrop/guide)

 Airdrop website to Claim: [https://airdrop.devprotocol.xyz/](https://airdrop.devprotocol.xyz/)